RyanCube/ryancube.github.io/projects/capstone.md

 ---

 ## The Problem
-The current method of retrieval requires an individual to go down into the IC-18 using scaffolding, and manually thread the crane lifting sling through the lifting lug.
-This method can only reach the second liner, leaving the last four unreachable.
-In addition, this method of retrieval has a big problem of putting the workers at risk of C-14 radiation exposure and falling.
-The scope of this project was to design a lug lifting system that can be operated from the surface, and lift all six resin liners from the IC-18.
-Furthermore, this project also aimed to provide a safer alternative for OPG workers.
+The existing retrieval process required workers to enter the IC-18 structure on scaffolding to manually thread a crane sling through the lifting lug, exposing them to fall hazards and C-14 radiation while only reaching two of six resin liners.
+This project developed a surface-operated system to safely retrieve all six liners.

 <div style="display:flex; gap:10px; justify-content:center;">
   <div style="text-align:center;">